-Dela iware 13-3757370 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 358 South Main Street Burlington, No rth Carolina 27215 (Address of princip al executive of ffices) (Zip Code) (Regist rant's telephone number, including area code) 336-229-1127 Securities registered pursuant to Section on 12(b) of the Exchange Act.
-Title of Each Class Trading St. Common Stock, \$0.10 par value • Name of exchange on wl ew York Stock Exchange nich registered for such shorte red to be filed by Section 13 or 15(d) of the ant was required to file such reports) and (2) every Interactive Data File required to be s nonths (or for such shorter period that the regi n accelerated filer, a non-accelerated filer, a celerated filer," "smaller reporting company" Large accelerated filer X Accelerated filer Non-accelerated filer Emerging growth company revised financial accounting standards provided pursi uant to Section 13(a) of the ted not to use the extended transition period for exchange Act. \Box n Rule 12b-2 of the Exchange Act).
-Yes \Box No
+Delav vare 13-3757370 (State or other jurisdiction of in ncorporation or organization) (I.R.S.
+Employer Identificati ion No.) 358 South M Iain Street Burlington, North Carolina 27215 (Address of principa l executive offices) (Zip Code) (R egistrant's telephone number, i ncluding area code) 336-229-1127 Securities registered pursuant to Section 12(b) of the Exchange Act.
+Title of Each Class Common Stock, \$0.10 par value Name of exchange on who New York Stock Exchange O Exchange Act of 1934 during the reports) and (2) has been subject Indicate by check mark whether e preceding 12 months (or for to such filing requirements for the registrant has submitted el- on S-T (paragraph 232.405 of ectronically every Interactive Data File req s required to file such ng growth company.
+See the de rated filer, an accelerated filer, a non-accel finitions of "large accelerated filer," "accel 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer X Accelerated filer Smaller reporting company Emerging growth company complying with any new or revis sed financial accounting standa istrant has elected not to use the extended to rds provided pursuant to Section 13(a) of the y (as defined in Rule 12b-2 of the Exchang ne Exchange Act. \square